When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 Frozen shrimp can be thoroughly submerged in cool water to speed up the process.
 If you like, you can also rinse them with cold tap water.
 Depending on the size and number of shrimp, the complete procedure can take anywhere from 10 to 45 minutes.
 If you want to use this strategy, keep the following in mind:

 - Frozen shrimp should not be submerged in warm or hot water.
-It’s possible that they’ll cook within the bag.
+However, they may cook within the bag.

-- To prevent bacteria from growing and proliferating, the chilly water should be at least 70 degrees F or lower.
+- The chilly water should be at least 70 degrees F or lower to prevent bacteria from growing and increasing.

-- To avoid infection, place the shrimp in a leak-proof plastic bag and change the cool water often, preferably every half hour.
+- Place the shrimp in a leak-proof plastic bag to avoid infection and change the cool water often, preferably every half hour.

 Use a microwave